plblum/jivs/docs/Learning_Jivs/Server_Pages/Server_pages_workflow_elements_changed.md

 An AJAX operation can return HTML that adds, removes, or revises elements without reloading the page.
 The returned HTML may change a small part of the form or replace the complete form.

-Configure the `ValueHostsManager` through Rules with *every field* that may appear.
+Configure the `ValueHostsManager` through ValueHost Rules with *every field* that may appear.
 As part of this workflow, application code enables or disables each relevant `FieldValueHost` based on whether its editor is present in the resulting HTML.

 The existing `ValueHostsManager` remains active throughout this process.
 After applying the returned HTML, reconcile that manager with the editors now present in the page.